majick/entry/README.md

 - `session`, fires when a new session is created (`Content` is the session `User-Agent` header)
 - `view_paste`, fires when a paste is viewed (`Content` is the paste CustomURL and the session ID of the viewer)
     - A "Views" counter is added to pastes when this event is enabled
-- `comment`, fires when somebody leaves a comment on the paste (`Content` is the paste the comment was left on, followed by the CustomURL of the comment)
 - `report`, fires when a paste is reported (`Content` dependent on the report log type, see below)
     - `create`, followed by the paste that is being reported and the CustomURL of the report
     - `archive`, followed by the CustomURL of the report that is being archived